Open are the doors to the deathless

-Next, we listen to a couple talks by two of my own dear teachers, giving us an introduction to Buddhism.
+Then, listen to these talks by two of my own dear teachers, giving their introduction to Buddhism.

-What do you notice about these talks?
-What surprises you?
-What’s interesting?
-Jot down whatever observations and questions you have after listening, and as we go through the course we’ll refer back to these notes.
+What do you notice about these three introductions?
+What surprised you?
+What was interesting?
+Jot down whatever observations and questions you have, and as we go through the course we’ll refer back to these notes.

 For those looking for a thorough, academic introduction to Buddhism, I recommend:

 This textbook can be read alongside the course, providing the basic framing for the rest of the course.
 The class is arranged according to its outline and some of its topics — rituals, history, sects — will not be covered by the other works.